-- It is the headteacher's role to implement the school's Equality Policy and s/he is supported by the governing body in doing so. - It is the headteacher's role to ensure that all staff are aware of the Equality Policy, and that teachers apply these guidelines fairly in all situations. - The headteacher ensures that all appointments panels give due regard to this policy, so that no-one is discriminated against when it comes to employment or training opportunities. - The headteacher promotes the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life. - The headteacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.
+- It is the CEO's role to implement the Trust's Equality Policy and s/he is supported by the Trust Board in doing so. - It is the CEO/headteachers role to ensure that all staff are aware of the Equality Policy, and that teachers apply these guidelines fairly in all situations. - The CEO/headteachers ensure that all appointments panels give due regard to this policy, so that no-one is discriminated against when it comes to employment or training opportunities. - The CEO/headteachers promote the principle of equal opportunity when developing the curriculum, and promotes respect for other people and equal opportunities to participate in all aspects of school life. - The CEO/headteachers treat all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.

-The role of all staff: teaching and non-teaching
+The role of all Oak Trees MAT staff: teaching and non-teaching